Easy treks Around Cabanaconde

 EASY TREKS AROUND CABANACONDE

-If you just want to stay in Cabanaconde and don’t want to trek into the canyon (or want to stay more time and do something different) there are a number of easy treks and other activities in and around Cabanaconde.
+If you just want to stay in Cabanaconde and don’t want to trek into the canyon (or want to stay more time and do something different) there are a number of easy treks with amazing views like trek to Condor cross,Achachihua viewpoint,mocurca lake and other activities in and around Cabanaconde.
 These include the following.

 Visit the Cruz del Condor and walk back to Cabanaconde

-Take an early bus fom the main plaza of Cabanaconde to the Cruz del Condor (15-20 minutes).
-After seeing the condors, return to Cabanaconde by the highway.
+Take an early local bus or combis fom the main plaza of Cabanaconde to the Condor cross (15-20 minutes) After seeing the condors, return to Cabanaconde by the highway.
 After walking 30-40 minutes you will see to your right the lookout point of Tapay.
-Continue walking for 20 minutes more.
-You will see the village of Cabanaconde to your right.
-You will pass a small water reservoir.
-After 3-5 minutes more you will see a small pathway with stone walls on both sides (it’s like a street).
+Continue walking for 10 minutes more and you will see the village of Cabanaconde to your right.
+You will pass a small water reservoir (dam) After 3-5 minutes more you will see a small pathway with stone walls on both sides (it’s like a street).
 Follow this pathway and you will arrive to the San Miguel pampa, where there are superb views of the canyon.
 From there head back to the main highway and continue to the main plaza of Cabanaconde.

 Duration of the trek: approximately 3 hours.
 Most of the way is downhill, from 3,700 metres to 3,300 metres.